ichoukou/OuyeXie.github.io/Languages/IELTS/WritingWords.md

  - many negative aspects of ...
  - the wealthy
  - influx of ...
- - has brought with it problems such as ...
  - foster
- - it remains such a potent symbol of western cultural denomination and moral decadency
+ - it remains such a potent symbol of western cultural denomination and moral decadence
  - even more disturbing
  - environmental degradation
- - one particular salient example of this
  - similarly
  - has become heavily polluted
  - in order to be sustainable